BikramMondal5/BikramMondal5/README.md

 - 📫 How to reach me **codesnippets45@gmail.com**

-- ⚡ Fun fact **I trained the algorithm to learn from my previous errors.**
+- ⚡ Fun fact **I trained with an algorithm that enables me to learn from my past errors.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">